 Finding a store to shop a little in this chaos was just to forget, the main focus was to get out of town again as quickly as possible.
 Eventually we came down the main road again and could breathe out.
 Now it carried on towards Pozzouli and the motorhome parking there.

 This is the prime example of a "real" Italian suburb.
 There were few or no tourists here, and there was a blissful chaos of people and cars.
-The Castagnaro Parking motorhome parking in Pozzouli is located slightly up on the hillside, and is shielded from much of the noise of the city.
-The car park itself was great and there was plenty of room for big cars.
-From the motorhome parking, we took a stroll down to the city center, a walk of just 10 minutes, to take the city a little closer.
-As mentioned earlier, it is a blissful chaos, and it seems that the Italians have their own traffic rules.
-There is great car density, so the driving style must change a bit to make it flow, here you just have to make sure if you are going to arrive.
-The next part of the tour goes via Vesuvius and Pompei to the toe of the Italian boot.
+The motorhome car park Castagnaro Parking in Pozzouli is located a bit by itself up on the hillside, and is sheltered from much of the noise from the city.
+The motorhome parking itself was great, and there was plenty of space for large cars.
+From the motorhome parking we walked a walk down to the center, a walk of only 10 minutes, to take a closer look at the city.
+As mentioned earlier, it is a blissful chaos, and it seems that the Italians have their very own traffic rules.
+There is a lot of car density, so the driving style will probably have to be changed a bit to make it flow, here you just have to take care of yourself if you want to get there.
+The next part of the trip goes via Mount Vesuvius and Pompeii to the toe of the Italian boot.

 Let's tip you